 Popular culture has a tendency to relegate oral sex and other non-penetrative sex to the wings as just “extras.”
 But it’s important to note that for many people — particularly people with vulvas — oral sex is one of the most effective ways to reach orgasm.
 Cunnilingus is over 3x more likely to get a person with a vulva to orgasm.
 Imagine being able to boast that you make your partner come every. single. time.
 Screaming, body-shaking orgasms whenever they want it.
 Your partner(s) is so satisfied your new nickname is Wonder Tongue.
 Now that is a flex we can get behind!
 And in front of.
 And on top of.
 And underneath.
 We’re literally all over it.

 Is Oral Sex Safe?

 Oral sex still has risks.
 Sure, you can’t get pregnant from having or giving oral sex alone, but you can acquire or transfer sexually transmitted infections (STIs) and sexually transmitted diseases (STDs) via oral.

-You can lower your chances of getting or giving an STI or STD during oral sex by using a condom (penis), dental dam (vagina or anus), or other barrier methods.
-Lorals is in the process of applying for FDA clearance to become a barrier method ourselves (!!), but in the meantime, Lorals should not be used for this purpose.
+You can lower your chances of getting or giving an STI or STD during oral sex by using Lorals for Protection (vagina or anus), a condom (penis), dental dam (vagina or anus), or other barrier methods.
 In addition to using protection, it’s also important to get tested regularly for STDs and HIV — this includes getting regular oral exams.